 The provided Hindi ASR model is supposed to be a highly accurate acoustic model with accuracy relating to various North Indian native speakers.
 However, due to the lack of compatibility with the OpenEars, the model was not used in the initial application.
 In addition, there is very little documentation provided with the model and almost no support provided, therefore it becomes extremely difficult to debug and solve issues relating to the model.
 Future work looks to contact the authors of the model to potentially make the model compatible with OpenEars or another similar iOS speech recognition platform.

 5.1.2.
-Final Obstaclesthe code to fit my use case.
+Final Obstacles

+As the number of speakers used to create the acoustic model was limited, the model is still in a rudimentary state.
+The collection of more data would allow for a more accurate model.

+The OpenEars framework failed to provide the proper resources to conduct a goodness of pronunciation calculation.
+As the framework is not open source, it was not possible to modify the code to fit my use case.

 In addition, the current audio recorder being used for the web application picks up a lot of background noise.
 This caused many of the recognition results to be affected.